datawire/ambassador-docs/docs/edge-stack/3.1/about/aes-emissary-eol.md

 # The Policy

-> We will offer a 6 months maintenance window for the latest Y-release of an X-series after a new X-series goes GA and becomes the current release.
+> We will offer a 6 mont maintenance window for the latest Y-release of an X-series after a new X-series goes GA and becomes the current release.
 For example, we will support 2.3 for severity 1 and defect patches for six months after 3.0 is released.
 >

 > During the maintenance window, Y-releases will only receive security and Sev1 defect patches.
 Users desiring new features or bug fixes for lower severity defects will need to upgrade to the current X-series.
 >

 > The current X-series will receive as many Y-releases as necessary and as often as we have new features or patches to release.
 >

 > Ambassador Labs offers no-downtime migration to current versions from maintenance releases.
 Migration from releases that are outside of the maintenance window may be subject to downtime.
 >

 > Artifacts of releases outside of the maintenance window will be frozen and will remain available publicly for download with the best effort.
 These artifacts include Docker images, application binaries, Helm charts, etc.
 >

 ### When we say support with “defect patches”, what do we mean?